-The provisions of the water shortage response plan will be enforced by Bertie County personnel and local law enforcement.
-Violators may be reported to the County's phone line.
+The provisions of the water shortage response plan will be enforced by Carteret County water department and police personnel.
+Violators may be reported on the County's

+Phone line.
 Citations are assessed according to the following schedule depending on the number of prior violations and current level of water shortage.